 In November 2015, the government of Oman set up the Public Funds Court, which will deal only with cases involving administrative and financial corruption (Gulf News, Nov.
 2015).

-Businesses face a low corruption risk when dealing with the police in Oman, despite isolated intances of police corruption (HRR 2014).
-Companies perceive the police to very reliable in enforcing the law and protecting business from crime (GCR 2015-2016).
+Businesses face a low corruption risk when dealing with the police in Oman, despite isolated instances of police corruption (HRR 2014).
+Companies perceive the police as very reliable in enforcing the law and protecting business from crime (GCR 2015-2016).